bitcoin-teleport/teleport-transactions/README.md

 ## State of the project

-The project is nowhere near usable.
-The code written so far is published for developers to play around with.
+The project is nearly usable.
+The code written so far is published for developers and power users to play around with.
 It doesn't have config files yet so you have to edit the source files to configure stuff.
+It is possible to run it on mainnet, but only the brave will attempt that, and only with small amounts.

-## How to create a CoinSwap on regtest
+## How to create a CoinSwap on regtest with yourself

 * Install [rust](https://www.rust-lang.org/) on your machine.

 * Start up Bitcoin Core in regtest mode.
 Make sure the RPC server is enabled with `server=1` and that rpc username and password are set with `rpcuser=yourrpcusername` and `rpcpassword=yourrpcpassword` in the configuration file.

-* Download this git repository.
+* Download the [latest release](https://github.com/bitcoin-teleport/teleport-transactions/releases).
 Open the file `src/lib.rs` and edit the RPC username and password right at the top of the file.
 Make sure your Bitcoin Core has a wallet called `teleport`, or edit the name in the same place.

 * Create three teleport wallets by running `cargo run -- --wallet-file-name=<wallet-name> generate-wallet` thrice.
 Instead of `<wallet-name>`, use something like `maker1.teleport`, `maker2.teleport` and `taker.teleport`.